ilya-4real/req_shooter/README.md

 # Request shooter 🔫
-Is a modern and high performance HTTP benchmarking tool written in rust 😉.
+Is a high performance HTTP benchmarking tool written in rust 🦀.

 ### Key features
-- Used relatively low level library (mio) to make requests as fast as possible
+- event driven request sending and response reading, which makes it incredibly fast
-- Multithreaded
+- Multithreaded if you want
 - Accurate result calculations
 - Readable and colorful benchmark statistics in terminal